IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/installation.md

     [Generate a new token]: https://github.com/settings/tokens/new
     [scopes]: https://docs.github.com/en/developers/apps/scopes-for-oauth-apps#available-scopes

+!!! important
+    After a few months you may get an email from GitHub stating that your personal access token has expired.
+    If so, please go over the steps above and generate a new token.

 ### TA-Lib

 To use TA-Lib for Python, you need to have the [TA-Lib](https://github.com/mrjbq7/ta-lib#dependencies)